-We all have different experiences of the Holy Spirit, however, it’s clear that God intends us to rely on his power and help to live as followers of Jesus.
+We all have different experiences of the Holy Spirit.
+However, it’s clear that God intends us to rely on his power and help to live as followers of Jesus.
 Use your preparation time to invite the Holy Spirit to strengthen and help you in your own life.

 _______